Skip to content

 For details on the latest SDK release and past versions, see the Releases page on GitHub.
 To receive notifications when a new release is published, watch releases for the repository.

 You also need to set your publishable key so that the SDK can make API calls to Stripe.
-To get started quickly, you can hardcode this on the client while you’re integrating, but fetch the publishable key from your server in production.
+To get started, you can hardcode the publishable key on the client while you’re integrating, but fetch the publishable key from your server in production.

 // Set your publishable key: remember to change this to your live publishable key in production // See your keys here: https://dashboard.stripe.com/apikeys STPAPIClient.shared.publishableKey =